 A reportable conduct allegation is made where a person makes an allegation, based on a reasonable belief, that a worker or volunteer has committed reportable conduct or misconduct that may involve reportable conduct.
-If school staff or volunteers become aware of reportable conduct by any current or former staff, they must notify the school principal immediately.
+If school staff or volunteers become aware of reportable conduct by any current or former employee, contractor or volunteer, they must notify the school principal immediately.
 If the allegation relates to the principal, they must notify the Regional Director.

-The principal or regional director must notify the Department's Employee Conduct Branch of any reportable conduct allegations involving current or former employees of the school.
+The principal or regional director must notify the Department's Employee Conduct Branch of any reportable conduct allegations involving current or former employees of the school (including Department, allied health, casual and school council employees), contractors and volunteers (including parent volunteers).

-Employee Conduct Branch: 03 7022 0005 or employee.conduct@education.vic.gov.au
+• Employee Conduct Branch: 03 7022 0005 or employee.conduct@education.vic.gov.au